coderoad/coderoad-vscode/docs/docs/create-a-practice-tutorial.md

 ```

-These scripts will be for CodeRoad and you to test things.
+These scripts will be for CodeRoad and for you to test things.

 - From the terminal, in your `coderoad` folder, run `npm install --save mocha mocha-tap-reporter` to install some depenedencies
 - **Go back to the main repo folder** and add your changes with `git add .`